- Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs

 Minister please cancel the Visas of Foreigners Wanted abroad for Crimes against children

-Minister David Coleman, More than 32,000 Australians who are supporting me have signed this Petition for you to act..
-My suffering has been ignored by Australian Immigration for 36 months while they protect and give a Safe Haven to a Wanted person who is hiding in Australia on a Visa from her crimes in the Philippines and who has had an INTERPOL Red Notice issued against her for 2 counts of trying to kill me (Attempted Murder) and 1 count of child Abuse for more that two years.
-I am an Australian child and seeking Justice for two attempts on my life and the accused is a Filipino who is taking refuge in Australia on a Visa to hide from her crimes.
-Three (3) Warrants have been issued in the Philippines for two (2) counts of Attempted Murder and one (1) count of child Abuse.
+Minister David Coleman, More than 33,000 Australians who are supporting me have signed this Petition for you to act..
+My suffering has been ignored by Australian Immigration for 36 months while they protect and give a Safe Haven to a Wanted person who is hiding in Australia on a Visa from her crimes in the Philippines and who has had an INTERPOL Red Notice issued against her for 2 counts of trying to kill me (Attempted Murder) and 1 count of child Abuse. https://pro9.pnp.gov.ph/index.php/downloads/viewcategory/18-zamboanga-del-norte-wanted-persons-with-arrest-warrant?order=date&dir=asc&start=60 I am an Australian child and seeking Justice for two attempts on my life and the accused is a Filipino who is taking refuge in Australia on a Visa to hide from her crimes.
 The accused fled to Australia to avoid prosecution after having sex with a minor in the Philippines, and a Warrant for Child Abuse has been issued with two (2) more Warrants expected soon.
 Since the second attempt on my life I have suffered traumatic nightmares every night and I need Justice.
-Under Section 501 (Character Test) of the Australian Migration Act the accused should have had her Visa cancelled as there is an INTERPOL Red Notice issued against her and she is Wanted.
+The accused does not pass the Character Test under the Australian Immigration Act.
+Under Section 501 (Character Test) of the Australian Migration Act the accused should have had her Visa cancelled as there is an INTERPOL Red Notice issued against her and is in force.
+Australian Immigration are in breach of the Migration Act.
+Under the Australian Migration Regulations and Migration Act, the person that tried to kill me is a Perpetrator of Domestic Violence in Australia as well as there was a Domestic Violence Protection Order issued in Queensland in March 2015 with the perpetrator as the Respondent.
+MIGRATION REGULATIONS 1994- made under the Migration Act 1958 MIGRATION REGULATIONS 1994 - REG 1.23 (4) The alleged victim is taken to have suffered family violence, and the alleged perpetrator is taken to have committed family violence, if: (a) a court has made an order under a law of a State or Territory against the alleged perpetrator for the protection of the alleged victim from violence; and (b) the order was made after the court had given the alleged perpetrator an opportunity to be heard, or otherwise to make submissions to the court, in relation to the matter.
 These nightmares ceased when I returned to the Philippines as I thought I was finally going to get Justice.
 The nightmares have returned, and my sleepwalking, waking up in different places crying as somebody is chasing me with knives.
-Cancelling her Visa will force her to face her crimes in the Philippines, but Australian Immigration have not acted and are ignoring an INTERPOL International Red Notice.
+Cancelling her Visa will force her to face her crimes in the Philippines, but Australian Immigration have not acted and are ignoring an INTERPOL International Red Notice and the Australian Migration Act.
 Under Section 501 of the Australian Migration Act she does not pass the Character test as there is an INTERPOL Red Notice, so why have you not acted?
 Please explain to the public why the Australian Migration Act is being ignored?
 Besides the many Witnesses to the crimes that Australian Immigration have been sent through Diplomatic channels their Affidavits, Australian Immigration have her written admission that she Posted in Public last year on the Internet that she tried to kill me.
+What more do you need Mr Coleman as this is smelling rather fishy and seems she is being illegally protected.
+A favor for a friend perhaps?
+Protecting someone to evade the law without a lawfull excuse is Aiding and Abetting and Obstructing Justice, and makes the person an Accessory after the Fact to my Attempted Murder.
+You have no lawfull excuse as you have her public written admission and you have the INTERPOL Red Notice.
 Immigration are fully aware and have evidence that she has been breaking numerous criminal laws in Australia while she has been given a Safe Haven, such as Stalking, Conspiring to Bring False Accusation, Extortion, messaging death threats, and Fraud and this is not "Good Character" Immigration have evidence her Visa Application was Fraudulent as she did not declare her crimes in the Philippines as required on the Application which is a serious Commonwealth Offense.
 In 2014 the Minister for Immigration was given Super Powers to personally Cancel Visa's under Character Grounds, and I request you use your powers and be compassionate with me like the Au Pairs so I can have Justice.
 Being discriminatory or having selective Justice, is no Justice at all.
-You need to have the same rules for all.
+You need to have the same rules for all!
 I am waiting for you to show your compassion before I surrender and cut a little deeper.
 Name of Accused withheld so she does not get my petition deleted again!

 Stop Deportation of Hard-working Single Mother and Aussie Boy.